 Organizations across several industries know that younger generations are more conscious regarding specific topics, including the environment.
 They’re even transforming some of their operations and activities as a result, among others in real estate, building management and building system integration.
 A hotel, of course, is a building too.
 It has an environmental footprint and needs/consumes quite some energy.
 It’s perhaps not that impactful as a healthcare facility, an airport, a smart factory, or any other critical power facility but still.

 Now, again, all this isn’t new for hotels.
-As Shovan Sengupta, the Global Vice President for Schneider Electric, in charge of the hotel segment says in a soon-to-be-published interview, hotels have KPIs based on the reduction of water, electricity, gas, and carbon emission.
+As Shovan Sengupta, the Global Vice President for Schneider Electric, in charge of the hotel segment says in an interview on hotels and its EcoXpert ecosystems, hotels have KPIs based on the reduction of water, electricity, gas, and carbon emission.

 And Hilton has already reduced carbon emissions and waste by 30 percent and water consumption by 20 percent since 2008 (enabling it to save over $1 billion in operating efficiencies in around a decade).
 To stay on track of its goals, the company has an award-winning performance measurement system, called LightStay, which comes back several times in this article.
 You can also read more about the sustainability and social impact investment and the mentioned consumer survey.